ComposeNativeLook/compose-native-look/README.md

   background whether it is light or dark.
 * Otherwise, it is used to control the color of the title bar of the window white/black.

-### Backdrop types (e.g. `preferredBackdropType` or `backdropFallbacks`)
+### Backdrop types (e.g. `preferredBackdropType`)

-* `WindowBackdrop.Solid(val color: Color)`: This applies the color as a solid background which means that any alpha component is ignored and the color is rendered as opaque.
+* `WindowBackdrop.Solid`: This applies a white colour in case of light theme and dark grey (Windows 10 default) colour in case of dark theme.
-* `WindowBackdrop.Acrylic(val color: Color)`: This
+* `WindowBackdrop.Acrylic`: This
-  applies [Acrylic](https://docs.microsoft.com/en-us/windows/apps/design/style/acrylic) backdrop blended with the supplied color.
+  applies [Acrylic](https://docs.microsoft.com/en-us/windows/apps/design/style/acrylic) backdrop .
 If the backdrop is rendered opaque, double check that `color` has a reasonable alpha value.
-Supported on Windows 10 version 1803 or greater.
+Supported on Windows 11.
 * `WindowBackdrop.Mica`: This applies [Mica](https://docs.microsoft.com/en-us/windows/apps/design/style/mica) backdrop
   themed according to `isDarkTheme` value.
 Supported on Windows 11 21H2 or greater.
 * `WindowBackdrop.Tabbed`: This applies Tabbed backdrop themed according to `isDarkTheme` value.
 This is a backdrop that